 In 1834 George Plyer stated that he was 85 years of age and that he had come to New South Wales, as a marine, with the original settlement of the Colony by Governor Philip.
 George Plyer, died 1 Sept 1839 Hobart, age 96 years.

 George Plyer and Ann Meredith’s daughter Mary Ann Meredith was born Feb 1793 Norfolk Island.
-Mary left Norfolk Island aboard Lady Nelson for Port Jackson, with Private 102nd Regiment Thomas Ashbury.
+Mary left Norfolk Island aboard Lady Nelson for Port Jackson, with Private 102nd Regiment Thomas Ashbury. in April 1810.

 Clark, Ralph.
 The Journal and Letters of Lt.
 Ralph Clark 1787-1792.